Shopify/ghostferry/docs/source/introduction.rst

 allows you to use the filtering capability to move rows subject to a custom constraint.

-Additionally, traditional tools present itself as a complicated process that requires a lot of manual intervention from a reasonably experienced database administrator.
-Ghostferry provides a single binary solution that can be operated by most with out in depth knowledge of MySQL.
+Additionally, traditional tools present themselves as a complicated process that require a lot of manual intervention from a reasonably experienced database administrator.
+Ghostferry provides a single binary solution that can be operated by most without in depth knowledge of MySQL.